 The Department of Engineering Science brings together the study of all branches of engineering at Oxford.
 It has a community of around 550 graduate students at any given time.

 The department has a substantial research portfolio, including much that is directly supported by industry.
-The major theme underlying this research portfolio is the application of cutting-edge science to generate new technology, using a mixture of theory and experiment.
+The major theme underlying this research portfolio is the application of cutting-edge science to generate new technology, using a mixture of theory, computation and experiment.